-The selected alignment option will result in impacts to a 0.439-acre wetland area in Hoboken, located in a drainage ditch adjacent to the north side of the Hudson-Bergen Light Rail right-of-way.
+The selected alignment option will result in impacts to a 0.4-acre wetland area in Hoboken, located in a drainage ditch adjacent to the north side of the Hudson-Bergen Light Rail right-of-way.
 This area will be filled for use as part of the Project's construction staging area.
-Once construction has been completed, the construction access road will either be removed or it will remain in place for maintenance access.
+Once construction has been completed, the construction access road will either be removed, or it will remain in place for maintenance access.
 Other alignment options that avoided this wetland area would result in greater environmental and community impacts in other respects.

 - c.
 Compliance with Applicable State Water Quality Standards The proposed placement of materials is expected to comply with the conditions anticipated to be issued by the NYSDEC and the NJDEP under Section 401 water quality certification for the project. - d.
-Compliance with Applicable Toxic Effluent Standard or Prohibition Under Section 307 of the Clean Water Act - The proposed placement of materials is
+Compliance with Applicable Toxic Effluent Standard or Prohibition Under Section 307 of the Clean Water Act The proposed placement of materials is

 - not expected to violate the toxic effluent standards of Section 307 of the Clean Water Act. - e.
 Compliance with Endangered Species Act of 1973 -The proposed placement of materials will be in compliance with the Endangered Species Act.
-The Project will comply with measures that may be required as a result of consultation with NMFS in accordance with Section 7 of the Endangered Species Act.
+FRA received concurrence from NMFS under Section 7 of the Endangered Species Act that the Proposed Project is not likely to adversely affect ESA-listed species under NMFS jurisdiction.
 There are no Federally-listed species under the jurisdiction of the USFWS within the project area. - f.
 Compliance with Specified Protection Measures for Marine Sanctuaries

 Designated by the Marine Protection, Research, and Sanctuaries Act of 1972 - The Proposed Project has no potential to adversely affect any designated marine sanctuaries. - g.
 Evaluation of Extent of Degradation of the Waters of the United States - (1) Significant Adverse Effects on Human Health and Welfare The placement of materials for the Proposed Project will not result in significant adverse effects on human health and welfare, including municipal and private water supplies, recreation and commercial fishing, plankton, fish, shellfish, wildlife, and special aquatic sites. - (2) Significant Adverse Effects on Life Stages of Aquatic Life and Other Wildlife Dependent on Aquatic Ecosystems - The placement of materials for the Proposed Project will not result in significant adverse effects on life stages of aquatic life and other wildlife.
-The permanent loss of 8.005 acres of emergent wetlands as a result of the Proposed Project along the existing NEC and in Hoboken will be mitigated through the purchase of wetland mitigation credits within the same HUC-08 watershed.
-The placement of materials in the Hudson River will result in a permanent change from soft bottom to hard bottom in the 1.5-acre low cover area.
-The 0.7 acres that will extend between 1 and 2 feet above the mudline will be monitored for five years after construction to assess its habitat use and re-sedimentation; this monitoring will occur in consultation with USACE, NMFS, and NYSDEC.
-Fill placed within the 0.44-acre emergent wetland impacted by the construction access road will be removed following construction, the area restored to the original drainage topography and stabilized with suitable native plant species. - (3) Significant Adverse Effects on Aquatic Ecosystem Diversity.
+The permanent loss of 4.5 acres of emergent wetlands as a result of the Proposed Project along the existing NEC and in Hoboken will be mitigated through the purchase of wetland mitigation credits within the same HUC-08 watershed.
+The placement of materials in the Hudson River will change the elevation of 0.7 acres of substrate.
+The change from soft bottom to hard bottom in the 3-acre low cover area is likely to be temporary, prior to sedimentation of the surface that is expected to occur overtime.
+The 3-acre low cover area will be monitored for 5 years post-construction to assess its recovery as fish foraging habitat.
+Fill placed within the 0.4-acre emergent wetland impacted by the temporary construction access road will either be removed following construction, the area restored to the original drainage topography and stabilized with suitable native plant species; or, the road would remain in place for use by the HBLR and appropriately mitigated for through the purchase of mitigation credits.
+With inclusion of appropriate mitigation and enhancement measures and post-construction monitoring, the placement of materials for the Proposed Project will not result in significant adverse effects on aquatic life and other wildlife dependent on aquatic ecosystems. - (3) Significant Adverse Effects on Aquatic Ecosystem Diversity,